 If a student who lives on campus tests positive, the College will deploy its response protocol, which prioritizes the health of the student as well as the safety and well-being of the community.
 The student can opt to return home or will be immediately moved to isolation housing that has been set up on campus.
-These rooms will be physically separated from other residential student rooms, have a private bathroom, and be stocked with a thermometer, sanitizing wipes, tissues, soap, hand sanitizer and toiletries.
+These rooms are physically separated from other residential student rooms, have a private bathroom, and are stocked with a thermometer, sanitizing wipes, tissues, soap, hand sanitizer and toiletries.
 Students with COVID-19 may discontinue isolation under the following conditions:

 A: All students and employees and students are asked to self-monitor their symptoms on a daily basis.
 Duluth-based students will be required to screen daily with honesty and forthrightness for symptoms of coronavirus by CSS email or on their phone through the MyHealth portal.
 Students are asked to complete the CSS COVID Report if they need isolation or quarantine.
 All CSS students, regardless of campus, are expected to monitor their symptoms daily and report any concerns to their healthcare providers.
 Employees will self-monitor using a checklist and inform their supervisor if they are not feeling well, and check in with their primary medical provider.

-Q: What if a student is exposed to someone who has COVID-19?
+Q: What if a student or employee is exposed to someone who has COVID-19?
 Will they have to be quarantined?

 Employees should notify their supervisors, self-isolate and self-monitor for symptoms for 14 days.
-Students should notify their professors and the Dean of Students, and remain in one of the College's quarantine rooms, or self-quarantining at home, while self-monitoring for symptoms for 14 days.
+Students should notify their professors and the Dean of Students, and remain in one of the College's isolation rooms, or self-quarantining at home, while self-monitoring for symptoms for 14 days.

 Q: What is the right calculation for how many people can be in one room/place?
 What is the standard for classrooms?

 A: Yes.
-Since the earliest days of the COVID-19 health emergency, the College has implemented a robust cleaning and sanitation process.
-This includes enhanced cleaning and sanitation of classrooms, laboratories, performance venues, libraries, residence halls, dining halls, recreation spaces, gathering spaces and other high-traffic areas.
-The College will utilize disinfectants that have been identified by the U.S. Environmental Protection Agency (EPA) as appropriate to eliminate the SARS-CoV-2 virus (cause of COVID-19).
+Since the earliest days of the COVID-19 health emergency, the College has implemented an enhanced cleaning and sanitation process.
+This covers classrooms, laboratories, performance venues, libraries, residence halls, dining halls, recreation spaces, gathering spaces and other high-traffic areas.
+The College utilizes disinfectants that have been identified by the U.S. Environmental Protection Agency (EPA) as appropriate to eliminate the SARS-CoV-2 virus (cause of COVID-19).

 Employees are highly encouraged to clean personal work spaces on a daily basis.